Square Two

 Square Two is the second single album by South Korean girl group Blackpink.
-It was released as a digital single on November 1, 2016, by YG Entertainment and distributed by KT Music.
-The single has a double A-side, "Playing with Fire" and "Stay" as well as an acoustic version of "Whistle".
-The lyrics were written by Teddy Park and the music was composed by Teddy Park, R.Tee and Seo Won-jin.
+It was released digitally on November 1, 2016, by YG Entertainment and was distributed through KT Music.
+The single album consists of the songs "Playing with Fire" and "Stay", as well as an acoustic version of "Whistle".
+Lyrics on the single album were written by Teddy and the production was also handled by Teddy, R. Tee and Seo Won-jin.

 Promotion

 On October 19, 2016, it was revealed that Blackpink would be the next YG Entertainment artist to make a comeback.
 On October 24, the teaser images of members Lisa and Jennie were revealed, with the name of one of the main titles, "Playing With Fire", followed by the teaser images of Rosé and Jisoo the following day.
 The teaser photos of the entire group were revealed on October 27 for the second main track "Stay".
 On October 30, YG Entertainment posted a backstage video for "Stay" and the next day for "Playing With Fire".

 The group performed their two new titles live for the first time at SBS' Inkigayo on November 6.